eestrada/guile-dbi/README.md

 support for prepared statements.
 Capable programmers are invited to add support for this and other missing features.

+Someone clever might wnt to figure out how to replace the C code by generic FFI interfaces, so that there would not be any need at all for any C code.
+However, that takes more work, and the code here works OK, so, for now, things seem OK.

 Documentation
 -------------
 The guile-dbi user-manual and reference is